Hector Avalos

-Hector Avalos (October 8, 1958 – April 12, 2021) was a professor of Religious Studies at Iowa State University, cultural anthropologist, and the author of several books on religion.
+Hector Avalos (October 8, 1958 – April 12, 2021) was a professor of Religious Studies at Iowa State University, a cultural anthropologist, and the author of several books on religion.
 Avalos was an atheist and advocate of secular humanist ethics.

 Biography

 Avalos was born in Mexico, in Nogales, just south of the Mexico–United States border.
-As a child he was a fundamentalist Pentecostal preacher, child evangelist and faith healer, and became so interested in the Bible that he immersed himself in Biblical Hebrew.
+As a child he was a fundamentalist Pentecostal preacher, child evangelist, and faith healer, and became so interested in the Bible that he immersed himself in Biblical Hebrew.
 In 1982, Avalos obtained a Bachelor of Arts from the University of Arizona, then he attended Harvard Divinity School, where he obtained a Master of Theological Studies degree in 1985.
 Finally, he obtained a Doctor of Philosophy in Hebrew Bible and Near Eastern Studies from Harvard University in 1991.

 Avalos arrived at Iowa State University in the Fall of 1993 after completing a postdoctoral fellowship (1991–93) in the departments of Anthropology and Religious Studies at the University of North Carolina at Chapel Hill.
-In 1994, Avalos founded and later became first director of the US Latino/Latina Studies Program at Iowa State University.
-The program is dedicated to teaching courses about U.S. Latinos, who are defined as people living in the U.S. who trace their roots to the Spanish speaking countries of Latin America.
+In 1994, Avalos founded and later became the first director of the US Latino/Latina Studies Program at Iowa State University.
+The program is dedicated to teaching courses about U.S. Latinos, who are defined as people living in the U.S. who trace their roots to the Spanish-speaking countries of Latin America.

-In 2005, Avalos and two colleagues published a statement against the teaching of both intelligent design and creationism as legitimate science; it was eventually signed by over 130 faculty members at Iowa State University, and became a model for other statements at the University of Northern Iowa and at the University of Iowa.
+In 2005, Avalos and two colleagues published a statement against the teaching of both intelligent design and creationism as legitimate science; it was eventually signed by over 130 faculty members at Iowa State University and became a model for other statements at the University of Northern Iowa and at the University of Iowa.

+Avalos died in April 2021 from complications of bladder cancer, with which he was first diagnosed in 2012.